works by varsha ramesh

 VR

-Yes — I collect scissors.
-I found that chunky pair in Japan.
-There’s something sculptural about them.
+Yes, I collect scissors.
 I love photographing design that feels both everyday and precise.

 R